tdilauro/Simplified-wiki/ContentSources.md

 * We have a copy of the secret documentation.
 * The primary missing functionality here is that there is no way to download a DRM-encrypted book.
 3M wants everyone to use their reader.
+* Also missing: we don't hear about it when someone gives up on a book and releases their hold.

 ### Axis 360